The Management

 available or suitable?

-In today’s lean organizations or mid-size companies, it happens more
+In many of today’s lean organizations or smaller companies, it

 own.
 In emerging countries such as Asia, it is not uncommon that

-key country management positions are filled by a Regional Manager and
+key country management positions are decided upon by a Regional Manager and

 one other person (usually the regional HR manager or a more senior